Greater Kailash: Greater Kailash Part 3

 The development of Greater Kailash-II has also led to its expansion into Greater Kailash-III, now bordering GK-II and adjacent to the Greater Kailash Metro station.

-Real Estate
+Real estate

 Established in the early 1960s, the Greater Kailash locality has two metro stations on the violet and magenta lines.
 It has its own prime market which hosts numerous opulent salons, boutiques and eating joints.
 Property prices have always been high in this borough due to the numerous facilities available.
 Builder floors and independent villas cost anywhere between INR 6-25 crores (the US $800,000 - $9,000,000).
-Rental rates are also very high due to which this residential area is among the most expensive places of New Delhi.
+Rental rates are also very high due to which this residential area is among the most expensive places in New Delhi.